Definition of Share Vesting

 Some of the disadvantages are given below:

-- Vesting of shares is performed by employees on a long term basis. the actual benefit of vesting will occur only to employees who are retained during entire vesting period.
+- Employees perform the vesting of shares on a long-term basis. the actual vesting benefit will occur only to employees retained during the entire vesting period.

-- Tax is the most disadvantageous factor for vesting of shares. tax liability will vary in different types of shares that are vested. taxes will be levied on choosing the date of purchase and sell of stock option. rewards earned in the form of shares vested will incur income tax liability.
+- Tax is the most disadvantageous factor for vesting of shares. tax liability will vary in different types of shares that are vested. taxes will be levied on choosing the date of purchase and sale of stock options. rewards earned in the form of shares vested will incur an income tax liability.

 - If an employee leaves the job or is terminated from the job, he may not avail full benefits of vesting.